-" Increase the statewide availability of a consistent array of community substance-use disorder services that promote recovery and resilience, self-determination, and community participation.
+" Increase the statewide availability of a consistent array of community substance use disorder services that promote recovery and resilience, self determination, and community participation.

-Individuals with even the most debilitating substance-use disorders can and do recover and go on to live productive, self-directed lives in their communities.
-This objective supports the expansion of community substance-use disorder services that promote recovery and enable individuals to attain their highest achievable level of health and wellness.
-Regardless of where they live in Virginia, people should have timely access to a consistent array of quality substance-use disorder prevention and early intervention services that prevent or reduce the need for more intensive interventions.
+Individuals experiencing substance use disorders often enter recovery and live productive, self directed lives in their communities.
+This objective supports easy access to and expansion of community substance use disorder services that promote recovery and support individuals to attain their highest achievable level of health and wellness.
+Regardless of where they live in Virginia, people should have timely access to a consistent array of quality substance use disorder prevention and early intervention services that prevent or reduce the need for more intensive interventions.